mlrechtien/mlrechtien/README.md

 Here are some ideas to get you started:
 -->
- 🔭 I’m currently working on earning my M.S. in Business Analytics from Nebraska #GoBigRed.\
+ 🔭 I’m currently working on my M.S. in Business Analytics from Nebraska #GoBigRed.\
  🌱 I’m currently learning R, SQL, Git(and Hub), Market Intelligence, Markdown\
  👯 I’m looking to collaborate on data projects to expand on my knowledge.\
  🤔 I’m looking for help with finding practical projects.\